Cat nail clipping: When and how to cut cat nails at home

 Trimming your cat’s claws doesn’t have to be a battle, but it can take some patience and training before your cat is willing to allow it.

 Hopefully, our instructions on how to cut cat nails and our top tips for the trickier cases will mean your cat nail clipping goes smoothly.
-If you’re struggling, talk to your veterinarian – they know your cat and will be able to recommend an easier option for you.
+If you’re struggling, talk to your vet – they know your cat and will be able to recommend an easier option for you.

 Dr Joanna Woodnutt MRCVS